-The school's Staff Behaviour Policy/Code of Conduct sets out our expectations of staff and is available to all staff members and part of an annual staff declaration.
+The school's Staff Code of Conduct sets out our expectations of staff and (through an annual declaration) is signed by all staff members.

 Children who may be particularly vulnerable

 Some children may have an increased risk of abuse.
 It is important to understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures that fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and a reluctance on the part of some adults to accept that abuse can occur.